 \section{Method}

 We propose \textsc{Fission-GRPO}, a framework designed to imbue small language models with robust error recovery capabilities.
-As illustrated in Figure~\ref{fig:method_overview}, our approach operates in a dual-stream manner: standard exploration to maintain general tool-use competence, and a conditional fission stream that intercepts errors to enable active remedial learning.
+As illustrated in Figure~\ref{fig:method_overview}, our approach operates in a three-stage closed loop: standard GRPO exploration maintains general tool-use competence, while a conditional fission stream intercepts errors and triggers active remedial learning.